-To check chemical nature using turmeric, the test tube needs to be shaken well.
-Also, the colour change may take some time (few minutes).
+To check chemical nature using turmeric, add half spatula of turmeric powder to the test tube containing about 3-4 mL of filtrate.
+Shake it well and keep it for 1-2 min.
+The colour change may take some time (few minutes).
 Yellow turmeric turns red indicating alkaline nature of the solution.

 Step 7: Remove the beaker/container containing the filtrate, and put another beaker/container under the funnel/strainer.
-Add 50 mL water to the funnel, stir the ash with gently a glass rod/spoon (should not tear the wet filter paper) and collect the filtrate.
+Add 50 mL water to the funnel, stir the ash gently with a glass rod/spoon (should not tear the wet filter paper) and collect the filtrate.
 Repeat this step by adding another 50 mL of water.
 Check this filtrate with litmus/turmeric.

-Q.4.
+Q4.
 Is something still dissolving from the ash?
 Would all the ash dissolve in water?

-Yes, some part of ash may dissolves in excess water; but entire ash will not get dissolve in water since it contains some water insoluble components.
+Yes, some part of ash may dissolves in excess water; but entire ash will not dissolve in water since it contains some water insoluble components.